srithon/BrightnessControl/README.md

   * stored in `~/.cache/brightnesscontrol/brightness`
 * mode: 0 or 1; 0 means nightlight is off, 1 means it is on
   * stored in `~/.cache/brightnesscontrol/mode`
-* displays: list of connected display adapters
-  * stored in `~/.cache/brightnesscontrol/displays`

-**NOTE**: multi-monitor displays are not yet functional.
-Until then, you can manually edit the `displays` cache file while the daemon is not running and remove all but one of the displays.
-This will be fixed in the `1.6.0` release.

 If the contents of either `brightness` or `mode` are invalid, they are automatically defaulted and overwritten

-If the `displays` file is empty or non-existent, it will automatically be populated with the current display configuration

 After starting, the daemon stores all of these values in memory, and does not touch the files again until it receives a `SIGTERM` signal.